 The name igneous suggests this high temperatures, as igneous means fire (for example, ignition).

-The commonest example of a sedimentary rock is basalt.
+The commonest example of an igneous rock is basalt.
 Another important example is obsidian, seen below, a glassy volcanic rock:

 obsidian